sergejsha/magnet/README.md

 4. [Hierarchical Scopes][2]
 5. [How to inject Android ViewModels][4]

-# Help wanted
+# Scope inspection

-The power of Magnet - dynamic injection of instances into scopes - can also become its weakness when you, as a developer, want to see how instances are injected at runtime.
-For this purpose Magnet needs a visual dependency monitor which can show
-* a graph of current runtime scopes
-* the instances kept in the scopes
-* the IN and OUT dependencies for a selected instance.

-The monitor should be implemented for [Stetho](https://github.com/facebook/stetho) or [Flipper](https://github.com/facebook/flipper) or any other reasonable debugging tool of your choice.
-If you are an expecienced Java/Kotlin developer willing to contribute, you like Magnet and you have capacity for the task - please welcome on board.
-Your help is warmly appreciated.
+Dynamic instance binding into scopes is the power of Magnet which comes with its costs - a necessity to see how instances are allocated are runtime.
+Fortunately Magnet delivers a Stetho powered scope dumper extension.
+See [this Wiki page](https://github.com/beworker/magnet/wiki/Scope-Inspection) to learn how to configure and use it.

 # Gradle